Gambly Frequently Asked Questions

 Which sports do you support?

-Gambly currently supports NFL, NBA, PGA, MLB, NHL, NCAAF, NCAAB, and WNBA.
+Gambly currently supports NFL, NBA, PGA, MLB, NHL, NCAAF, NCAAB, WNBA, and Tennis.

 Do you have an app?

-Yes, we currently have an iOS app in the app store.
+Yes, we currently have an iOS app and an Android app.

 Why should I give you my email?

-You can use Gambly without giving us your email, but it’s recommended you do for the best experience.
-In addition to gaining access to more features, such as the ability to set alerts, Gambly can better customize its answers to your specific queries when it has access to your chat logs, which are saved for all free users who provide their email.
+You can use Gambly without giving us your email, but it’s recommended for the best experience.
+In addition to gaining access to more features, such as the ability to set your desired sportsbooks, Gambly can better customize its answers to your specific queries when it has access to your chat logs, which are saved for all free users who provide their email.